t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 #### Building the DLL drivers
 </A>

-To build the DLLs used by DoxBox Explorer:
+To build the DLLs used by LibreCrypt Explorer:

-1. Open "DoxBoxDLLs.sln" under `.\src\PDA\` using Visual Studio 2010
+1. Open "LibreCryptDLLs.sln" under `.\src\PDA\` using Visual Studio 2010
 1. Set the build configuration within Visual Studio to "Release" - "Win32" or "Release" - "Win64"
 1. Right-click on each project in turn, and select "Rebuild".
 Note: Don't bother building the "GUI" project; at present, this can only be built for the Windows Mobile platform.